LukeJMcCartin/metabarcoding_tutorials/Nanopore.md

 We're now ready to download the Docker container that is set up to run Natrix2.
 We'll start Docker on your computer to get the Docker "engine" running.
 You can also make a Docker account if you'd like, though you can skip this step and still use the program.

-**Open Docker Desktop by double clicking to start the Docker engine.**
+***Open Docker Desktop by double clicking to start the Docker engine.***

 Opening Docker Desktop will start the Docker engine.
 In the lower left hand corner of the Docker window, you should see that it will say "engine running" in green.
-Once the engine is running, we can pull the Natrix2 container as described in the Natrix2 tutorial on GitHub in the section (Running Natrix with docker or docker-compose)[https://github.com/dbeisser/Natrix2?tab=readme-ov-file#running-natrix-with-docker-or-docker-compose].
+Once the engine is running, we can pull the Natrix2 container as described in the Natrix2 tutorial on GitHub in the section Running Natrix with docker or docker-compose: https://github.com/dbeisser/Natrix2?tab=readme-ov-file#running-natrix-with-docker-or-docker-compose.

-**Pull the Natrix2 container to create it in Docker**
+***Pull the Natrix2 container to create it in Docker.***

 ```zsh